VrushabhDamle/sky130CircuitDesignWorkshop/README.md

 ## **Part 1: Static Behavior Evaluation - CMOS Inverter Robustness: Power Supply Variation**

 ### **_What was learnt:_**
+- Whenever we move from 250nm nodes to lower nodes like 20nm or so on, we scale our supply voltage as well.
+For example, if things were working at 1V sometime back, now they will be operating at 0.7V
+- A CMOS inverter can be operated at 0.5V as well and it has it's own advantages and disadvantages:
+    - Advantages of using 0.5V supply:
+        - There is a significant increase in gain (close to 50% improvement)
+        - There is a significant reduction in energy consumption (close to 90% improvement)
+    - Disadvantages of using 0.5V supply:
+        - Performance impact (0.5V supply rising and falling edge is insufficient to completely charge or discharge the load capacitance)

 ### **_Lab Activity:_**